Visualizing the vascular system

 To schedule a catheter angiography, please call our interventional team at (512) 467-XRAY or (512) 467-9729.
 A provider referral is required to make an appointment.

 A radiologist, a physician specifically trained to interpret radiological examinations, will analyze the images and send a signed report to the provider who referred you to ARA.
 The physician will then share the results with you.
-Your report will also be available on the patient portal within 15 days after finalization.
+Your report will also be available on the patient portal within 3 business days your exam.

 Transcript Announcer: This segment is sponsored by ARA Diagnostic Imaging.
 Anchor: Welcome back...